-Crafton Hills College is celebrating its 30th anniversary.
-For 30 years there has been a solid and unwavering commitment to quality service and excellence in its educational and training programs.
+Crafton Hills College is dedicated to providing access to higher education and training for the advancement of our community.
+Our solid and unwavering commitment is to provide quality service and excellence in educational and training programs.
 We prepare students to meet their full potential and to become leaders and productive citizens in our community.

-The college offers over 53 majors in 38 degree programs and 15 occupational certification plans.
+The college offers more than 53 majors in 38 degree programs and 15 occupational certification plans.
 An excellent faculty supports the instructional programs and provides an outstanding learning environment.
 An expanded Learning Center that includes both a writing and a math center provides academic support and tutorial services.
 In addition, students receive support services within the areas of Counseling, Financial Aid, Extended Opportunity Programs and Services (EOPS), Career Center, Transfer Center, Disabled Student Programs and Services (DSPS), Health Services, Workforce Readiness Training, and Admissions and Records.
 Opportunities for co-curricular activities are available through student government, campus clubs, and organizations.

-Over the last three decades, the transfer program has prepared students well for the four-year colleges and universities.
+For more than three decades, the transfer program has prepared students well for the four-year colleges and universities.
 The number of graduates receiving two-year Associate in Arts or Associate in Science degrees has increased by more than 1,000 percent since 1972.
-Our occupational education programs, such as Radiologic Technology, Respiratory Therapy, Emergency Medical Services, and Computer Information Systems have become cutting-edge programs in high technology and are preparing students for the challenges of the future.
+Our occupational education programs, such as Radiologic Technology, Respiratory Therapy, Emergency Medical Services, and Computer Information Systems, have become cutting-edge programs in high technology and are preparing students for the challenges of the future.
 Our Fire Technology and Paramedic programs have earned regional and national recognition and are heavily subscribed.
-Cultural enrichment programs such as the Summer Redlands Theatre Festival and the annual CHC Baroque Festival have become mainstays of the College and of the community at large.
+Cultural enrichment programs such as the annual Native American Gathering Pow-Wow and the annual CHC Baroque Festival have become mainstays of the College and of the community at large.

 The last few years have been especially exciting and gratifying as the campus accomplishes its planning goals.
-The college continues to implement its High Technology Plan so that the college is at the cutting edge of computer technology.
-This fall, the Child Development Center will reopen as a college run operation that is integrated with the college's Early Childhood Development and Teacher Education programs.
+The college continues to implement its High Technology Plan so the college is at the cutting edge of computer technology.
+The Child Development Center reopened as a college run operation that is integrated with the college's Early Childhood Development and Teacher Education programs.
 We have completed the centralization and remodeling of student services so that students may receive services more efficiently.
-This fall, a new bookstore and classroom facility will be completed on the east end of the campus.
-This will triple the size of the bookstore and provide four large classrooms to accommodate more students.
+Last fall, a new bookstore and classroom facility was completed on the east end of the campus.
+The new facility tripled the size of the bookstore and provided four large classrooms to accommodate more students.